 You are going to love this easy to make, deliciously flavorful, cheesy, Baked Ravioli made in less than an hour, which is perfect for any night.
 What’s not to love about a dish you can make in such a short time?

 This Baked Ravioli isn’t what I would even remotely call Italian Food, but it is fun food that contains Italian ingredients.
 I call it an American Goodness recipe.
-Comforting and enjoyable during the cooler weather.
-Yet still not remotely a dish you would find being called Authentic Italian or even Traditional Italian.
+Comforting and enjoyable during the colder weather.
+Still, not remotely a dish you would find being called Authentic Italian or even Traditional Italian.

 Look how enticing that portion of Baked Ravioli looks coming out of the casserole dish.
 YES!
 A slice of heaven ready to land on your dinner plate.
 I’m telling you it’s just that darn good.
 Maybe even better?
 Yes, I’m tooting my horn a little bit, aren’t I?

 I can’t tell you how many times I have made this in the past four years and it flys off the dinner table in no time flat.
-It’s also a great dish for Church functions, Potlucks, and any other gathering that calls for an easy covered dish.
+It’s also an excellent dish for Church functions, Potlucks, and any other gathering that calls for an easy covered dish.

 Let’s talk about the ingredients: